Punk rock subgenres: Ska punk and ska-core

 Ska punk is a fusion music genre that combines ska and punk rock, often playing down the former's R&B roots.
 Ska-core is a subgenre of ska punk, blending ska with hardcore punk.
 The more punk-influenced style often features faster tempos, guitar distortion, onbeat punk-style interludes (usually the chorus), and nasal, gruff, or shouted vocals.
 The more ska-influenced style features a more developed instrumentation and a cleaner vocal and musical sound.
-Examples of ska punk bands include Less Than Jake, Operation Ivy and Catch 22.
-Examples of ska-core bands include the Suicide Machines and the Mighty Mighty Bosstones and Voodoo Glow Skulls.